-During 2011, our subsidiaries in China, Korea, the Philippines and Taiwan operated under tax holidays which will expire in whole or in part at various dates through 2015.
+During 2011, our subsidiaries in China, Korea, the Philippines and Taiwan have operated under tax holidays which will continue to expire in whole or in part at various dates through 2018.
+During the three months ended September 30, 2011, we obtained an extension of our tax holidays in Korea due to additional investments.
 We expect our effective tax rate to increase as the tax holidays expire so that the income earned in these jurisdictions will be subject to higher statutory income tax rates.

-At June 30, 2011, we had U.S. net operating loss carryforwards totaling \$395.6 million which expire at various times through 2031.
-Additionally, at June 30, 2011, we had \$73.2 million of non-U.S. net operating loss carryforwards, the vast majority of which will expire at various times through 2018.
+At September 30, 2011, we had U.S. net operating loss carryforwards totaling \$393.7 million which expire at various times through 2031.
+Additionally, at September 30, 2011, we had \$78.5 million of non-U.S. net operating loss carryforwards, the vast majority of which will expire at various times through 2021.
 We maintain a valuation allowance on all of our U.S. net deferred tax assets, including our net operating loss carryforwards, and on deferred tax assets in certain foreign jurisdictions.
 We will release such valuation allowances as the related tax benefits are realized on our tax returns or when sufficient positive evidence exists to conclude that it is more likely than not that the deferred tax assets will be realized.